 Storage Suggestions

-Leftover Aloo Methi ki Sabji will last in the fridge for about 2-3 days when stored in an airtight container.
+Leftover Aloo Methi ki Sabji will last in the fridge for 2-3 days when stored in an airtight container.

 You Might Also Like